 This kids skateboard is on the lower price-end and is made of wood, although the type is unknown and not specifically stated.
 This board is, however, a great first-time user board and will make a great gift for introducing the little ones to the cool world of skating.

 The graphics are of a skull and if your kid likes the wacky world of art and the untoward then he will get a kick out of this.
 I would recommend this for most ages and the one definitely to introduce them to the sport.

 This is great mid-sized kids skateboard at 31 inches and the price is reasonable also coming in at the low-end price in this review, which is good considering the design itself is to be admired.

 The deck profile is concave and gives for supreme control while cruising when combined with the awesome ivory wheels at 54 x 36mm.
-The alloy trucks both front and rear offer new-seagaull 5 inch heavy-duty material and design.
-The wood is Canadian maple with some high quality double kick features in mind, so when boy starts to think about that kick-flip it’ll be worth noting that when this spins on itself the design get displayed to all.
+The alloy trucks both front and rear offer new-seagull 5-inch heavy-duty material and design.
+The wood is Canadian maple with some high-quality double kick features in mind, so when a boy starts to think about that kick-flip it’ll be worth noting that when this spins on itself the design gets displayed to all.

 This boasts superior control and agility.
-The bearings and pads allow for greater speeds and the 5 inch wheels handling turning and man-oeuvres.
+The bearings and pads allow for greater speeds and the 5-inch wheels handling turning and maneuvers.
 The design is a cherry blossom and very attractive with a heavy-duty grip.
 The board requires no putting together and is ready to go and be ridden.

 The Board Blazers skateboards began with Greg Rudolph from a University campus in Arizona when one dark Christmas night met a Greg cruising with a duck-taped deck.
 The LED under-glow soon became a hit with skateboarding community and became this latest in innovative skateboarding ideas into fruition.